When should I be concerned?

 - Talk to the individual: If you feel comfortable doing so, the first step may be to talk to the person.
 Ask an open-ended question—“How is it going?”—and then listen in a nonjudgmental way.
 Let the individual know you are concerned.
 Even if he or she insists nothing is wrong, it may help the person to know you care.

 If you’re an MIT student, another way to get advice is to visit our “Let’s Chat” drop-in hours.
 Let’s Chat provides easy access to informal, free, confidential consultations with counselors from MIT Medical’s Student Mental Health and Counseling Services.
-We’re in Room 8-316 from 1–3 p.m. on Tuesdays during the academic year.
+We’re at the Office of Minority Education (4-107) on selected Tuesday evenings and Thursday afternoons during the academic year.
 You don’t need an appointment; just drop in or use the sign-up sheet in 4-107 to reserve a 20-minute time slot in advance.
 Read our FAQ for more information.

 If a situation seems urgent, contact the campus police and have the person transported to MIT Medical or a hospital emergency room.
 If the individual is talking about suicide, it is an urgent situation, and you should contact MIT Police immediately.